FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Introduction

-Distributed setups can be largely classified into two types: i) those having a central entity/server that coordinates with the other nodes in a master-slave architecture, and ii) those lacking any central entity and the nodes connected in an arbitrary network.
+Distributed setups can be largely classified into two types: i) those having a central entity/server that coordinates with the other nodes in a master-slave architecture, and ii) those lacking any central entity, in which the nodes are connected in an arbitrary network.
 In the first type of setup, the central entity aggregates information from all the nodes and yields the final result.
-Since the second type of architecture does not rely on any central entity, it is a more general setup as well as lacks a single point of failure.
-The detailed review in~\cite{Yang.Gang.Bajwa.2020} discuss these setups along with various algorithms developed for both in more detail.
-Although the terms distributed and decentralized are used interchangeably for both the setups in literature, we consider the latter scenario and call it \textit{distributed} in this paper.
+Since the second type of architecture does not rely on any central entity, it is a more general setup and it lacks a single point of failure.
+The detailed review in~\cite{Yang.Gang.Bajwa.2020} discusses these setups along with various algorithms developed for both in more detail.
+Although the terms distributed and decentralized are used interchangeably for both setups in the literature, we consider the latter scenario for the distributed PCA and call it \textit{distributed} in this paper.

-The goal of dimension reduction can be accomplished by learning a low-dimensional subspace spanned by the dominant eigenvectors of the covariance matrix of the distribution the data samples belong to.
-Mathematically speaking, for a data point $\by \in \R^d$ sampled from a distribution with zero mean and covariance $\bSigma \in \R^{d\times d}$, dimension reduction can be achieved by projecting $\by$ on to a matrix $\bX \in \R^{d\times K}, K \ll d$, such that $\bX$ spans a subspace spanned by the leading $K$ eigenvectors of $\bSigma$ under the constraint $\bX^T\bX = \bI$, that is $\bX$ lies on the Stiefel manifold.
-When $\by$ is compressed as $\tilde{\by} = \bX^\tT\by$ with such an $\bX$, its reconstruction $\bX\bX^\tT\by$ has minimum error in Frobenius norm sense.
+The goal of dimension reduction can be accomplished by learning a low-dimensional subspace spanned by the dominant eigenvectors of the covariance matrix of the distribution to which the data samples belong.
+Mathematically speaking, for a data point $\by \in \R^d$ sampled from a distribution with zero mean and covariance $\bSigma \in \R^{d\times d}$, dimension reduction can be achieved by projecting $\by$ onto a matrix $\bX \in \R^{d\times K}, K \ll d$, such that $\bX$ spans a subspace spanned by the leading $K$ eigenvectors of $\bSigma$ under the constraint $\bX^T\bX = \bI$, that is $\bX$ lies on a Stiefel manifold.
+When $\by$ is compressed as $\tilde{\by} = \bX^\tT\by$ with such an $\bX$, its reconstruction $\bX\bX^\tT\by$ has minimum error in the Frobenius norm sense.
 However, this approach can only be called \textit{principal subspace analysis} as it does not ensure that the resultant $K$ features in $\tilde{\by}$ are uncorrelated.
-This uncorrelatedness constraint requires $\E = \E $ to be a diagonal matrix, which is fulfilled only when $\bX$ contains the eigenvectors of $\bSigma$, not just any orthogonal basis of the subspace spanned by the said eigenvectors.
+The uncorrelatedness constraint requires $\E = \E $ to be a diagonal matrix, which is fulfilled only when $\bX$ contains the eigenvectors of $\bSigma$, not just any orthogonal basis of the subspace spanned by the said eigenvectors.
 The true purpose of PCA is thus fulfilled by a specific element of the Stiefel manifold that corresponds to the eigenvectors of $\bSigma$.